Father Get Full Custody Child Virginia How Father Get Custody Lawyer

 The best interest of the child or children will be evaluated on a series of factors including:

 - The age, physical or mental health of both parents.

-If the father can demonstrate through the above factors, that it is within the child or children’s best interests to remain with him, there is a high chance that he will get full custody.
+If the father can demonstrate through the above factors, that it is within the minor or children’s best interests to remain with him, there is a high chance that he will get full custody.

 - Where a father has abandoned the child or children.

-- • If the father is shown to be unfit as a parent.
+- If the father is shown to be unfit as a parent.

-In order for a father to gain full custody of his child then he needs to avoid the court deeming him as parentally unfit.
-Such a finding can be based on evidence that shows the father has engaged in a misconduct which affects the child, if the father has previously abandoned the child, or if the father has failed to provide for the child’s emotional and physical needs.
+In order for a male caretaker to gain full custody of his child then he needs to avoid the court deeming him as parentally unfit.
+Such a finding can be based on evidence that shows the male caretaker has engaged in a misconduct which affects the child, if the father has previously abandoned the child, or if the father has failed to provide for the child’s emotional and physical needs.

-There aren’t any prescriptive ways to improve the father’s chances of gaining full custody in the eyes of the Virginian court.
+There aren’t any prescriptive ways to improve the father’s chances of gaining full guardianship in the eyes of the Virginian court.
 This, however, is where an attorney comes in and how they articulate the father’s situation with the factors the court considers is what may put the father in a good position to be awarded the full custody he seeks.

 If the father does win full custody in Virginia, he needs to know that custody agreement may later be modified or terminated.
-When a child custody case is modified or terminated it is usually because the factors that may have favoured the court in coming to the agreement have changed and that the court will determine a different agreement in the present day.
+When a child guardianship case is modified or terminated it is usually because the factors that may have favoured the court in coming to the agreement have changed and that the court will determine a different agreement in the present day.